cozy/cozy-stack/docs/workers.md

 know more about the API context in which you can see how to use these arguments.

+## log worker

+The `log` worker will just print in the log file the job sent to it.
+It can useful for debugging for example.

 ## sendmail worker

 The `sendmail` worker can be used to send mail from the stack.
 It implies that